 Throughout his shareholder letters and interviews, Warren Buffett emphasizes the importance of investing in trustworthy, competent management teams.

 Simply put, Warren Buffett is very careful when it comes to selecting his business partners and managers.
 Their actions can make or break an investment for many years to come.

 “Once management shows itself insensitive to the interests of owners, shareholders will suffer a long time from the price/value ratio afforded their stock (relative to other stocks), no matter what assurances management gives that the value-diluting action taken was a one-of-a-kind event.” – Warren Buffett

-Warren Buffett is obviously far more connected than any of us, which certainly helps him learn who the best and most trustworthy management teams are in a particular industry.
+Warren Buffett is obviously far more connected than any of us, which helps him learn who the best and most honest management teams are in an industry.